dimitarpg13/deep_learning_examples/docs/TorchInternals.md

 ### Brief overview of what the linear layer does

-If we denote with $x$ the input vector and with $y$ the output vector of the Linear layer the following transformation is applied within this layer:
+If we denote with $x$ the input row vector and with $y$ the output row vector of the Linear layer the following transformation is applied within this layer:

 $$y = x A^{T} + b$$